mgoellnitz/dinistiq/README.md

 } // ExampleComponent
 ```

-or from the naming through a configuration properties file
+or taken from the naming in a configuration properties file

 file dinistiq/demo.properties
 ```
 example=some.package.ExampleComponent
 ```

-This complete set up is done without any configuration for dinistiq itself.
+This complete set-up is done without any configuration for dinistiq itself.

 How to use
 ----------